OpenVisualCloud/Media-Transport-Library/doc/asan.md

 AddressSanitizer(aka ASan, <https://github.com/google/sanitizers/wiki/AddressSanitizer>) is a fast memory error detector for C/C++ developed by Google.
 Media transport library use ASAN for memory related check.
 AddressSanitizer is a part of LLVM (3.1+) and GCC (4.8+).
 Enabling ASan is done by passing the -fsanitize=address option to the compiler flags.

-Media transport library use DPDK api to do the memory malloc/free, thus the error can be monitored is up to the DPDK ASan support.
+Media transport library use DPDK API to do the memory malloc/free, thus the error can be monitored is up to the DPDK ASan support.

 ## 1. Build DPDK with ASan detector